elastic/kibana/rfcs/text/0013_background_sessions.md

 Two potential drawbacks stem from storing things in server memory.
 If a Kibana server is restarted, in-memory results will be lost.
-(This can be an issue if a search request has started, and the user has sent to background, but the background session saved object has not yet been updated with the search request ID.)
+(This can be an issue if a search request has started, and the user has sent to background, but the search session saved object has not yet been updated with the search request ID.)
 In such cases, the user interface will need to indicate errors for requests that were not stored in the saved object.

 There is also the consideration of the memory footprint of the Kibana server; however, since